hupili/python-for-data-and-media-communication-gitbook/guide-for-contributor.md

 Potential issues:

 - Latest VSCode clashes with the plugin.
 Checkout [this issue](https://github.com/AlanWalk/markdown-toc/issues/65) for solution.
 Changing `file.eol` in the settings can temporarily solve the issue.
+Use `cmd+,` to open settings, search `file.eol` and change to `\n` on MAC.

 ## Link whenever possible